Eve0028/ocr-tesseract/README.md

 # Windows OCR App (Python, pytesseract)

-This is a small Windows (desktop) OCR application implemented in Python using Tkinter, Pillow and pytesseract.
+This is a small Windows (desktop) OCR application implemented in Python using Kivy, Pillow and pytesseract.
 The app opens an image file, runs Tesseract OCR and displays the recognized text.
 The user can choose OCR language between English and Polish.